yeasinh/game-it-out/README.md

-# game-it-out
+# Game It Out

-## 5th Semester Web Programming Project: CSE 4540
+We have developed this wedsite for our Web Programming project in the fifth semester.

 Live Site Link: https://game-it-out.netlify.app/index.html